Cisco-UKI-DevX/Industrial-Network-Director-SMS-Alerting/README.md

 #### Step 1

-The first step to running this project
+The first step to running this project is to create an account on Twilio.com